4lhc/robotism.me/_posts/2017-10-31-welcome-to-massively-the-jekyll-theme.md

 image: "/images/pic02.jpg"
 ---

 ## How to Use This Theme

+test
-Just go ahead and read up on [how to install Jekyll](https://jekyllrb.com/).
+go ahead and read up on [how to install Jekyll](https://jekyllrb.com/).
 It's not too hard I promise!

 Download this repository [here](https://github.com/iwiedenm/jekyll-theme-massively) and save it to any folder you want.